tassamoo/Web-Development-Self-Learning/notes.md

 The burnout from January till the end of February is real.
 I hope I can finish my thesis and finish this web_dev project

+Saturday, March 5th 2022
+taking a break for better mental health.